spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

    stream deploy text-reversal --properties "deployer.http.kubernetes.createNodePort=32123"
    ```

-1. Retrieve the http-source url from minikube to publish the test data by running the following command:
+1. Retrieve the `http-source` URL from minikube to publish the test data by running the following command:

    ```bash
    minikube service --url text-reversal-http-v1 http://192.168.99.104:32123
    ```

-1. Post a sample message against the http-source application by running the following command:
+1. Post a sample message against the `http-source` application by running the following command:

    ```
    http post --target http://192.168.99.104:32123 --data "hello world"
    ```

-   If the post is successful you should see a confirmation message like this:
+   If the post is successful, you should see a confirmation message like this:

    ```
    > POST (text/plain) http://192.168.99.104:32123 hello world